-Medical leave is unpaid; however, employees may ask-request thete use of accrued vacation, sick, compensatory time or other accrued family leave act funds paid time off during the leave.
+Medical leave is unpaid; however, employees may request the use of accrued vacation, sick, compensatory time or family leave act funds during the leave.
 ORCAA will coordinate payments with any wage reimbursement benefit the employee may be entitled to (i.e., state disability, workers' compensation payments, disability insurance).
 The total combined compensation from all sources shall not exceed the employee's regular pay.